-The sporty Concord C1 Chronograph family was seriously refreshed earlier this year with styling of their dials more congruent with that of their prominent cases.
-Now, the Swiss watchmaker introduces yet another version of the sporty wristwatch.
-Combining mirror-polished 18-carat rose gold, glossy black ceramics, as well as PVD-treated, high-grade titanium alloy, Concord C1 Chronograph Black & Gold (Ref.
-0320227) -the new version of the timekeeper- is similar to Porsche 911 GT3 in its versatility: just like the latter can be used both on a track and as a daily commuter, you can wear the latter both during office hours and in a night club.
+The sporty C1 Chronograph family was seriously refreshed earlier this year with the styling of their dials more congruent with that of their prominent cases.
+Now, Concord introduces yet another version.
+Combining mirror-polished 18-karat rose gold, glossy black ceramics, as well as PVD-treated, high-grade titanium alloy, the 2013 Concord C1 Chronograph Black & Gold (Ref.
+0320227) is similar to Porsche 911 GT3 in its versatility: just like the latter can be used both on a track and as a daily commuter, you can wear the former both during office hours and in a night club.

-As the other members of the range, the Concord C1 Chronograph Black & Gold (Ref.
+Like the other members of the range, the C1 Chronograph Black & Gold (Ref.
 0320227) arrives in an octagonal body, which is decorated with their signature sporty bezel.
-While in early iterations of the watch the eight rubber “bumps” on the bezel served to protect the timekeeper from an occasional ding, the rose gold “cubes” secured to the black polished ceramic bezel are here mostly for decorative purposes: they are supposed to give the glossy bezel more depth while making the timekeeper as a whole even more entertaining to look at.
+While in the earlier iterations the eight rubber “bumps” on the bezel served to protect the timekeeper from an occasional ding, the rose gold “cubes” secured to the black polished ceramic bezel are here mostly for decorative purposes: they are supposed to give the glossy bezel more depth while making the timekeeper as a whole even more entertaining to look at.